apiflask/apiflask/docs/error-handling.md

     return {'message': 'Pet'}
 ```

-!!! tips "Use exception classes from Werkzeug"
+!!! tip "Use exception classes from Werkzeug"

     If you didn't set the `json_errors` to `False` when creating `app` instance,
     APIFlask will catch all the Werkzeug exceptions, including the one you raised